IBM/aspera-cli/docs/README.erb.md

 In this API, files, users and groups are identified by an id (a String with numerical value, e.g. `"125"`).

 Bearer tokens are typically generated by the authentification application, and then recognized by the node API.
-A bearer token is authorized on the node by creating `permissions`.
+A bearer token is authorized on the node by creating `permissions` on a **folder**.

+Bearer tokens can be generated using command `bearer_token`: it takes two arguments:

+- the private key used to sign the token
+- the token information, which is a JSON object containing the user id and groups ids, e.g. `{"user_id":"125"}`

 Here is a scenario showing how to create a bearer token and use it: